 The deadline for submitting a claim is January 10, 2025, and it’s crucial not to miss this opportunity.
 Even if you’re unsure whether you qualify, it only takes a few minutes to check.
 You could be entitled to a portion of the £25 million settlement, which can help refund the money you were unfairly charged.

-Sign up to find out if you’re eligible for compensation, and be kept informed about the progress of the claim (and any future actions that might affect you as a commuter).
+Find out if you’re eligible for compensation, and be kept informed about the progress of the claim (and any future actions that might affect you as a commuter).